shabaj-ahmed/photo_album/README.md

 - **Undo Operations**: There is currently no undo functionality for deletions, tag edits, or batch operations.
 Introducing an undo/redo system would help prevent accidental data loss and give users more confidence when performing bulk edits or deletions.
 - **File Renaming**: At present, the application does not support renaming image files.
 Providing the option to rename files—either manually or based on metadata—could improve consistency and make exported or shared files more meaningful.

-These limitations were intentionally accepted to keep the initial system lightweight and easy to use.
+These limitations were consciously accepted in order to keep the initial system lightweight, focused, and easy to maintain.
 However, addressing them in future iterations could improve usability and extend the system's capabilities without compromising its core values of simplicity and privacy.